cse-labs/docker101/README.md

 # --rm - Automatically remove container when stopped
 # --entrypoint - Overwrites the image's default ENTRYPOINT which states the start of a command and tacks on the rest from docker run
 # --net - Connect a container to a network
-docker run --name webvalidate-fix -d --rm --entrypoint sh --net web ghcr.io/asb-spark/docker101-webv:spark -c "sleep 99999d"
+docker run --name webvalidate-fix -d --rm --entrypoint sh --net web ghcr.io/cse-labs/docker101-webv:bug -c "sleep 99999d"

 # Try to execute fixed load test
 docker exec webvalidate-fix dotnet ../webvalidate.dll -s http://ngsa:8080 -f benchmark.json

-# benchmark.json only changed in container
+# benchmark.json only changed in the webvalidate container
-# benchmark.json wasn't updated in image
+# benchmark.json wasn't updated in the ghcr.io/cse-labs/docker101-webv:bug image
 # New containers from that image won't have the fix

 # **NOTE**